One arrested in connection to dirt bike thefts - Austin Daily Herald

 The motorcycles were recovered and released to their owner; the drug paraphernalia and firearms were recovered as evidence for criminal charges.

 Police arrested Kevin Jorge Barrera-Briceno, 20, of Austin in connection with the stolen dirt bikes.
-He is being held in the Mower County jail pending formal charges that could include possession of stolen property and ineligible person in possession of firearms and ammunition.
+He has been charged in Mower County District Court with two counts of felony receiving stolen property, two counts of user of a controlled substance in possession of a firearm, and one count of gross misdemeanor user of a controlled substance in possession of firearm ammunition.

+Police are also looking for information that could help identify two individuals, a Black male and a Hispanic male, seen riding the stolen bikes.
+Anyone with information is asked to call the Austin Police Department at 507-437-9407.

 US adds a solid 850,000 jobs as economy extends its gains